gooddata/gooddata-ui-sdk/README.md

 Long story short here are facts and commands you need to know:

 -   lockfile (shrinkwrap file) is stored in pnpm-lock.yaml.

+-   Rush maintains internal registry of packages in common/temp; all package dependencies are symlinked; projects within the monorepo are also symlinked

 -   the [common](common) directory contains Rush and project configuration including: